fuzzylabs/matcha/docs/index.md

-# `matcha` :tea:

-`matcha` is your one-stop-shop for efficiently provisioning MLOps tooling and for well-structured ML workflows.
+`matcha` :tea: is your one-stop-shop for efficiently provisioning MLOps tooling and for well-structured ML workflows.

 # Introduction